zawie/recipe/markdown/chicken_alfredo.md

 Viola, you have a delicious chicken alfredo pasta dish!
 Serve with some parsely on top for some color.

-### Storage Recommendation
+---

+### Notes & Tips

-Cooked chicken can be stored 3-4 days in the fridge.
+**Storage Recommendation**: Cooked chicken can be stored 3-4 days in the fridge.
 I recommend storing 2-3 servings in the fridge and freezing the rest.

-### Notes to Self
+Notes to Self:

 - Need to buy a proper blender; the dingy thing I had was not strong enough.
 - Sauce was too liquidy, will try to drain the chicken after baking.

+---

 ### Sources